-Mark James Harper (born 26 February 1970) is the Conservative Member of Parliament for Forest of Dean.
-From May 2010 he was Parliamentary Under-Secretary of State at the Cabinet Office, with ministerial responsibility for Political and Constitutional Reform.
-In September 2012 he was appointed Immigration Minister.
+Mark James Harper (born 26 February 1970) is the Conservative Party Member of Parliament for Forest of Dean.

 Blocking freedom of information requests on meetings with lobbyists

-Harper is overseeing the Coalition's plans to introduce a lobbying register.
-Transparency campaigning group SpinWatch has been engaged in a freedom of information battle with Harper since it made an FOI request in August 2010 asking for details of his meetings with lobbyists to discuss lobbying transparency.
+In 2012 Harper oversaw the Coalition's plans to introduce a lobbying register.
+Transparency campaigning group Spinwatch had engaged in a freedom of information battle with Harper since it first made an FOI request in August 2010 asking for details of his meetings with lobbyists to discuss lobbying transparency.

 Early life and education